 A choir drawn from 12 local junior schools provides the music at A Concert for Christmas which we hold in early December each year at High Street Methodist Church.

-Performing before an audience of parents, grandparents and siblings the choir alone renders some modern carols, interspersed with several favourites to which audience can add their voices.
+Performing before an audience of parents, the choir alone renders some modern carols, interspersed with several favourites to which audience can add their voices.
 A collection is taken for charity.

 Drawing on our members’ experience of being interviewed for university or a job and, in the course of their careers, interviewing others, we offer school leavers the opportunity to undergo a 20-minute ‘mock interview’ with a further 10-minute review of their performance.